Holistic Utility Preference Learning for Listwise Alignment: Preliminaries

-\textbf{Learning-to-Rank Task.} Given the ranking preference data, the human preference alignment can be regarded as the Learning-to-Rank (LTR) task \citep{liu2009learning,yu2019hierarchical,cao2007learning}.
-When a user enters a query $x_q$, the LTR algorithm needs to reliably rank multiple candidate documents (e.g., texts, images and web pages) to ensure that the most relevant information is retrieved first so that the user can quickly find the information they need.
-Let $\mathbf{M}$ be the LTR model.
-Given a query ${x}_q$ and documents $\mathbf{y}_d$, $\mathbf{M}$ predicts relevance scores $\mathbf{s}$, assigning higher scores to superior documents.
+\textbf{Learning-to-Rank Task.} When a user enters a query $x_q$, the LTR algorithm \cite{liu2009learning,yu2019hierarchical,cao2007learning} aims to accurately rank candidate documents (including texts, images, and other modalities) by relevance, prioritizing the most pertinent information for efficient user retrieval.
+Let $\mathbf{M}$ denote the LTR model that assigns relevance scores $\mathbf{s}$ between a query ${x}_q$ and documents $\mathbf{y}_d$, where higher scores indicate more relevant documents.

 \textbf{Learning Framework.} Let $\mathbf{M}$ be the score prediction model of human preference alignment.
 Given the prompt $x$ and responses $\mathbf{y}$, one can predict the relevance scores:

 where $\pi_{\theta}$ is the LLM policy and $\theta$ is the corresponding parameters.
 Let $\ell : (\mathbf{s},\hat{\mathbf{s}_{\theta}}) \rightarrow \mathbb{R}$ be the loss function.
 We will learn the parameters $\theta$ based on the empirical risk minimization principle: